input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 # Partner chains setup

-Partner chains provide text based CLIs for setting up partner chain and starting nodes called wizards.
+Partner chains provide text based CLIs, for setting up partner chain and starting nodes, called wizards.
-In [chain builder](./chain_builder.md), [permissioned node owner](./permissioned.md), and (registered node owner)[./registered.md] manuals these wizards are used.
+In [chain builder](./chain-builder.md), [permissioned node owner](./permissioned.md), and [registered node owner](./registered.md) manuals these wizards are used.

 This document explains what is performed by wizards and how perform such operations manually.

+For dependencies setup please read the [chain builder guide](./chain-builder.md)

 ## Generating keys

-`<node-executable wizards generate-keys` creates 3 specific keys, stores them in the keystore and also creates a JSON file with public keys.
+`<node-executable> wizards generate-keys` creates 3 specific keys, stores them in the keystore and also creates a JSON file with public keys.
 These 3 keys are:
 * Aura, sr25519 scheme key, with "key-type" `aura`
 * GRANDPA, ed25519 scheme key, with "key-type" `gran`
 * cross-chain, ecdsa scheme key, with "key-type" `crch`

 For each of these keys commands that are two commands invoked by wizard.
-The first is
+The first one is
 ```bash
 <node-executable> key generate --scheme <scheme> --output-type json
 ```
 , that has `secretPhrase` and `publicKey` fields in the output.
+Please do save these outputs as they are useful in the subsequent steps.

-The second is
+The second one is
 ```bash
 <node-executable> key insert --keystore-path <base-path>/keystore --scheme <scheme> --key-type <key-type> --suri <secretPhrase>
 ```
-that stores generated key in a keystore.
+that stores the generated key in the keystore.

 Commands above serve as recipe for generating and inserting required key in the keystore.
 Will there be a need for key of different schema or type or in different location, it should now be easy to get it.